 When Amber asked for help finding a low-flow faucet to meet water restriction requirements for her new 1960s ranch, that was actually the smallest part of her saga.
 Local ordinances also meant her vintage pink toilet was destined for the dumpster.
 But Amber did not give up the pink without a fight — she set out to find a new pink toilet that would meet the county’s water restrictions guidelines.
 And she did!
 Read on for Amber’s hilarious hijinks in toilet trafficking.
 Yes, you heard that correctly: Amber’s adventures in acquiring colorful commode contraband… aka fancy forbidden facilities… cute covert can… handsome hijacked head… pretty pirated privy… pink pilfered potty… indeed, a tantalizing taboo throne.

 Pam writes: Okay.
 So now, before we dive into the fun story, we gotta underscore: Of course, we do not approve of or encourage law-breaking.
 Renovate Safe and Lawfully, too!
 The way we read this story indicates Amber is in fact in compliance because the state of Georgia is regulating the sales standard, while the county is regulating the installation standard.
-So, we are just having fun with our silly wordplay, ‘cuz it’s toilets for goodness sake.
-I will hypothesize that at some point in the not-too-distant future, the installation standards will catch up with the sales standards — once existing sales inventory is cleaned out; regulators usually provide for a transitional period to give time for manufacturers and retails to adjust their stocks and plan for ramping up new designs.
+So, we are just having fun with our silly wordplay.
+I will hypothesize that at some point in the not-too-distant future, the installation standards will catch up with the sales standards — once existing sales inventory is cleaned out; I presume that regulators usually provide for a transition period to give time for manufacturers and retailers to adjust their stocks and plan for ramping up new designs to new standards.

 My husband and I recently bought a time capsule ranch house in Atlanta, built in 1960 and with only two previous owners.
 The most recent family owned the house for 49 years.
 After a frustrating search for the perfect house, and disappointment at being outbid on two other great homes in multiple offers, we finally hit the jackpot: gorgeous knotty pine in the kitchen and den, large picture windows in the living and dining rooms, lovely hardwood floors preserved thanks to decades under carpet, and TWO pink bathrooms.
 The master bath had a white toilet and sink, but the hall bath had pink everything – including the all-important pink toilet.
 The only problem was, our county requires that houses built before 1993 have all fixtures replaced with the “low-flow” variety before they will turn on the water.
 (Don’t get me started on the logic behind that requirement.
 Yes, we know what these low-flow fixtures are likely doing to our older, larger, cast iron pipes.
 That’s another rant for another time.)